 Set SMART goals for your business

-Your KPI’s should provide you with information to link back to company goals- are you doing this for awareness, sales, loyalty, retention?
+Your social media management framework should provide you with information to link back to company goals- are you doing this for awareness, sales, loyalty, retention?

 Google Analytics provides a number of reports to help you analyse how much your social media efforts are impacting your goals and bottom line.